jac99/MinkLocMultimodal/README.md

 - `config_baseline_multimodal.txt` when training a multimodal (3D+RGB) model
 - `config_baseline.txt` and `config_refined.txt` when train unimodal (3D only) model

-Set `dataset_folder` parameter to the dataset root folder.
+Set `dataset_folder` parameter to the dataset root folder, where 3D point clouds are located.
-Set `dataset_folder` parameter to the path with RGB images corresponding to 3D point clouds, extracted from Oxford RobotCar dataset (only when training a multimodal model).
+Set `image_path ` parameter to the path with RGB images corresponding to 3D point clouds, extracted from Oxford RobotCar dataset using ```generate_rgb_for_lidar.py``` script (only when training a multimodal model).
 Modify `batch_size_limit` parameter depending on the available GPU memory.
 Default limits requires 11GB of GPU RAM.